Your Credit Report

 - Your identity.
 Your name, address, full or partial Social Security number, date of birth, and your employment information.

 - Your existing credit.
-Information about credit that you have, such as your credit card accounts, mortgages, car loans, and student loans.
-It may also include the terms of your credit, how much you owe your creditors, and your history of making payments.
+Information about any credit that you may have, such as your credit card accounts, mortgages, car loans, and student loans.
+It may also include the terms of your credit accounts, how much you owe your creditors, and your history of making payments.

 - Your public record.
 Information about any court judgments against you, any tax liens against your property, or whether you have filed for bankruptcy.

 - Inquiries about you.
 A list of companies or persons who recently requested a copy of your report.

 Your credit report is important because lenders, insurers, employers, and others may obtain your credit report from credit bureaus to assess how you manage financial responsibilities.
 For example:

 - Lenders may use your credit report information to decide whether they will offer a loan and the accompanying terms.

 - Insurance companies may use the information to decide whether they will offer insurance coverage and what rates you will pay.

 - Employers may use your credit report, if you give them permission, to decide whether to hire you.

 - Telephone and utility companies may use information in your credit report to decide whether or not to provide services to you.